computations/SunStar/doc/writeup.md

 This schedule starts by assigning a weight of 1 to every edge, and then adjusts leaf edges to be ultrametric.
-Then, all possible combinations of weights with at least one weight being 1 are computed[^binary].
+Then, all possible combinations of weights with at least one weight being 1 and all others being 0 are computed[^binary].
 By the results from generalized STAR, if we have a very large sample of gene trees without inference error then the tree should come out the same, despite the 0 weights on the edges.

 Intuitively, this is like canceling out parts of the tree which carry information about the differences between taxa.
 By setting edge weights to 0 in